panthajan/FullstackDeployInAWSwithNginx/README.md

 2. The default Nginx configuration is removed since we'll use our custom configurations.
 3. We copy the site-specific Nginx configuration files (`students.poridhi.com` and `api.students.poridhi.com`) into the container's `/etc/nginx/sites-available/` directory.
 4. We create symbolic links to enable the sites in the `sites-enabled` directory.
+5. we include the site-specific configurations in the main Nginx configuration by creating new configuration files (e.g., students.poridhi.com and api.students.poridhi.com) inside the /etc/nginx/conf.d/ directory.
+This way, they will be included when Nginx starts.
-5. Port 80 is exposed to allow external access to the Nginx web server.
+6. Port 80 is exposed to allow external access to the Nginx web server.
-6. Finally, we start Nginx in the foreground using `CMD` with the "daemon off;" option to keep the container running.
+7. Finally, we start Nginx in the foreground using `CMD` with the "daemon off;" option to keep the container running.

 Build your Docker image using this Dockerfile: